mobify/workshop--analytics-transactions/README.md

     ```

 This will select relevant information from the web order confirmation page.
-    a.
-The page title
+    * The page title
-    b.
-Each sold item, along with the image, name, sku, and price for that item.
+    * Each sold item, along with the image, name, sku, and price for that item.
-    c.
-A unique transaction number
+    * A unique transaction number
-    d.
-The summary of the transaction including subtotal, tax, and total and each of their respective amounts.
+    * The summary of the transaction including subtotal, tax, and total and each of their respective amounts.

-2. Inside of the contentBlock paste the following:
+2. Open up `app/pages/order-confirmation/template.dust`, inside of the `{<contentBlock} add the following:

     ```html
     <h2 class="t-order-confirmation__title">{title}</h2>